gilhardl/docker-angular/README.md

 ng serve --host=0.0.0.0 --poll 1
 ```

-You need to specify `0.0.0.0` to access your app from your host browser
+You need to specify `0.0.0.0` to get access from your host browser

 # Licence